F-said/march-madness-predict/index.markdown

     <figcaption></figcaption>
 </figure>

-He then proposed a thought experiment: if a sufficiently intelligent being knew the present state of every single granularity of the Universe, that is, every causal link, then this being would be able to perfectly predict the future as well as retrace the past.
+He then proposed a thought: if a sufficiently intelligent being knew the present state of every single granularity of the Universe, that is, every causal link, then this being would be able to perfectly predict the future as well as retrace the past.

 > "[...] an intelligence which could comprehend all the forces by which nature is animated and the respective situation of the beings who could compose it - an intelligence sufficiently vast to submit these data to analysis [...] for it; nothing would be uncertain and the future, as the past, would be present to its eyes"